Roquv13/Roquv13/README.md

 ### Hi there 👋

+I'm BEng in Mechatronics specializing in driver programming.
+Now I'm MSc in Informatics student.
 <!--
 **Roquv13/Roquv13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.